Obligate (verb)

 actually in process, continuing, progressing

-One should never trust a single information source–stability evaluation
+One should never trust a single information source–stability evaluation is an ongoing

 process.